YILIN1031/TheMissingSemester/git/learn_git_branching.md

 Start a branch, which means including the current commit and its parent commits.
 Using the command `git checkout branch_name` to switch to different branches for your work.

-Create a new branch and switch to it: `git checkout -b <newbranchname>`
+Create a new branch and switch to it:

+`git checkout -b <newbranchname>`

+Changing a branch name:

+`git branch --move bad-branch-name corrected-branch-name`

+This replaces your `bad-branch-name` with `corrected-branch-name`, but this change is only local for now.
+To let others see the corrected branch on the remote, push it using:

+`git push --set-upstream origin corrected-branch-name`

 ### rebase